 Many schools have a cafeteria that offers a range of food choices.
-However these lunches offered are not necessarily healthy options.
-An alternative is a packed lunch from home, which is a great way for your child to learn about healthy food and to help with preparation.
+However, these lunches offered are not necessarily healthy options.
+An alternative is a packed lunch from home.
+This is also a great way for your child to learn about healthy food and to help with preparation.

 - Allow talk and sharing of daytime activities.

-- Avoid distractions such as the television, radio or the telephone.
+- Avoid distractions such as television, radio or the telephone.

 - Let your child decide when they are full – don’t argue about food.

 - Allow children to help with preparing meals and shopping.